danmalter/danmalter.github.io/_posts/2021-06-04-mlb-openpose.md

 ### Data Capture

 Data for this project was captured by collecting various video clips of a given player from both a side and center field point of view.
 All video and images used in this analysis are solely for a research purpose and not being used for any team specifically.
 However, a team can utilize this method of analysis by having a still camera directed at a pitcher throughout a game or during a bullpen/batting practice session.
 For the most part, the infrastructure is already in place, so it comes down to a matter of teams using this type of data.
-For simplicity of this analysis, a few different pitches/swings are shown for a given player, but the ideal situation would be to have hundreds of pitches or swings to better insights from the data.
+For simplicity of this analysis, a few different pitches/swings were collected for a small sample of players, but the ideal situation would be to have hundreds of pitches or swings to better insights from the data.

 ### Analysis